emosl/ChicasUnicornio/GDD.md

 ### **Style Attributes**

-Again, consistency is key.
-Define that consistency here.
-What kind of instruments do you want to use in your music?
-Any particular tempo, key?
-Influences, genre?
-Mood?

-Stylistically, what kind of sound effects are you looking for?
-Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario&#39;s jump), or use just enough to let the player know something happened (e.g. mega man&#39;s landing)?
-Going for realism?
-You can use the music style as a bit of a reference too.

- Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
-Volume, panning, and frequency/pitch are all important aspects to consider in both music _and_ sounds - so plan accordingly!

- The game will use
+### **Sound/Music style of the game**
+ The game will use joyfull sounds and music when the player is doing well, and more serious sounds and music when the player is doing bad.
+The music will be more serious when the player is in a dangerous area, and more joyfull when the player is in a safe area.
+The music will be pretty much the same tune throught the majority of the game, in order to maintain consistancy and a sense of familiarity.

+ The kind of sounds the game will need are cartoony sounds to maintain the theme of pixel art and old arcade games.

 ### **Sounds Needed**

 1. Effects
-    1. Soft Footsteps (dirt floor)
-    2. Sharper Footsteps (stone floor)
-    3. Soft Landing (low vertical velocity)
-    4. Hard Landing (high vertical velocity)
-    5. Glass Breaking
-    6. Chest Opening
-    7. Door Opening
+    1. Moved through obstacles
+    2. Started new level
+    3. Finished level

 2. Feedback
-    1. Relieved &quot;Ahhhh!&quot; (health)
-    2. Pain &quot;Ahhhh!&quot;
-    3. Happy chime (extra life)
+    1. Happy chime (extra life)
-    4. Sad chime (died)
+    2. Sad chime (died)

 ### **Music Needed**

-1. Slow-paced, nerve-racking &quot;forest&quot; track
-2. Exciting &quot;castle&quot; track
-3. Creepy, slow &quot;dungeon&quot; track
+1. Slow-paced
-4. Happy ending credits track
+2. Happy ending credits track
-5. Rick Astley&#39;s hit #1 single &quot;Never Gonna Give You Up&quot;
+5. Rick Astley&#39;s hit #1 single &quot;Never Gonna Give You Up&quot; (for the credits)

-_(example)_

 ## _Schedule_